-Accuracy of clinical outcome definition.
-It is critical for RWS to select clinically meaningful outcomes using accurate definitions.
-Clinical outcome definitions should contain diagnostic criteria, measuring methods and their quality control (if any), measurement tools (eg. the use of questionnaire scales), calculation methods, measurement time points, variable types, transformation of variable types (eg. from quantitative to qualitative), mechanism of endpoint event evaluation (eg. the endpoint event committee), etc. When the clinical outcome definitions are different between various data sources, a unified clinical outcome definition should be established using a reliable transformation method.
+The selection and accurate definition of clinical outcomes and exposure/intervention are essential for RWS, and should be consistent with the clinical significance or theoretical basis of the research objectives.
+Clinical outcome definitions should contain diagnostic criteria, measuring methods and their quality control (if any), measurement tools (e.g. the use of questionnaire scales), calculation methods, measurement time points, variable types, transformation of variable types (e.g. from quantitative to qualitative variable), mechanism of endpoint event evaluation (e.g. the operation mechanism of the endpoint event committee), etc. When the clinical outcome definitions are different between various data sources, a unified clinical outcome definition should be established using a reliable transformation method.
+The definition of exposure/intervention should consider the reasonableness of its time window.

-Representativeness of target population.
+3) Representativeness of target population.

 One of the advantages of RWS over traditional RCTs is the broader representation of the target population.
-Therefore, the development of inclusion and exclusion criteria should conform the target population under the real-world practice as much as possible.
+Therefore, the development of inclusion and exclusion criteria should conform to the target population under the real-world practice as much as possible.

-Merging multi-source heterogenous data.
+4) Merging multi-source heterogeneous data.

 In many cases, RWD come from multiple sources and with different data structures.
-Therefore, there is a need to link or merge them using heterogenous processes at the individual level, based on individual subject identifiers, in order to support the integration of key variables by a common data model (CDM) or data standard.
+Therefore, there is a need to link or merge them at the individual level, based on individual subject identifiers, in order to make the data support the integration of key variables by a common data model (CDM) or data standard.

-3.2.2 Reliability evaluation
+3.3.2 Reliability evaluation